 The Bottom Line

 Gaining a better understanding of the difference between bullish vs. bearish and familiarizing yourself with investing lexicon, in general, will allow you to digest financial news more quickly.

-There have been bull markets and bear markets caused by different economic, social, and now medical-related factors throughout history.
+There have been bull markets and bear markets caused by different economic, social, and medical-related factors throughout history.

-as the COVID outbreak took hold and sent fear rippling through the stock market and world.
-S&P 500 dropped about 35%
+The most recent Bear Market occurred in March 2020 when the S&P 500 dropped about 35% as the COVID outbreak took hold and sent fear rippling through the stock market and world.

 That said, as an individual investor, it’s best not to panic buy or sell.
-Individual investors should maintain a well-diverified portfolio so they can be
+Individual investors should maintain a well-diversified portfolio to be prepared to weather all market conditions.